turicas/outputty/README.markdown

 (except for `sort`, because we have `Table.order_by`).

 > Note: all these methods support `tuple`, `list` or `dict` notations of row.
-Change the two last rows:
-Insert a row in the first position, using dict notation:
-Removing non-brazilian cities:
-Let's change an entire column:

 If you have this code, like in `examples/8_table_methods.py`: